 Published in 1977, Sadako and the Thousand Paper Cranes has inspired millions of children to want to learn more about Japanese culture and the art of paper folding.

 Sadako and the Thousand Paper Cranes is a work of historical fiction based on the life of a real girl who fell ill with leukemia caused by radiation from the atomic bombing of Hirsohima by the United States.
 Author Eleanor Coerr first learned about Sadako Sasaki when she traveled to Japan in 1949.
 A missionary gave her a copy of Sadako's autobiography, Kokeshi.
 This was the basis for Coerr's writing.

-The book is written to be of interest to children in grades 3-5.
+The book is written to be of interest to children in grades three to five.
 It is a work of historical fiction that deals with Japanese culture, the World WWII aftermath, and the role of arts and crafts in helping people cope with stressful situations.

-Chapter 7 - Hundreds of Wishes: The leukemia makes Sadako feel tired all the time.
+Chapter 7–Hundreds of Wishes: Leukemia makes Sadako feel tired all the time.
 Her mother and brother bring Sadako her favorite foods and try to cheer her up.
 Sadako has now completed 541 cranes.

 Epilogue: Sadako's classmates fold the remaining 356 origami cranes so that 1,000 paper cranes are buried with her.
 Throughout the world, young Sadako becomes a symbol of peace.

 Here are some discussion questions that you can use when talking about this novel with young readers:

 - Sadako was only two when the atomic bomb was dropped near her home by Misasa Bridge in Hiroshima, Japan.
 Were you surprised to learn that people in Japan continued to get sick many years after the bomb had been dropped?